papandreou/node-cachedfs/README.md

   instance.
 You can override this to explicitly force two `CachedFs` instances to share the same cached data for some reason.

+* `skipUnimplemented`: Don't add "not implemented" stubs that throw exceptions.
+Mostly useful when patching an existing `fs` implementation in-place.
+Defaults to `false`.

+* `debug`: Log when methods are called.
+Defaults to `false`.

+* `context`: The context to call the wrapped `fs` functions in.
+(Probably not useful).
+Defaults to false

 * `max`, `maxAge`, `length`, `dispose`, `stale`, : Passed to the `lru-cache` constructor unless the `cache` option is specified.
 See [the lru-cache README for